eProsima/AML-IP/amlip_docs/rst/demo/tensor_inference.rst

 Run Edge Node
 -------------

-In the first terminal, run the Edge Node with the following command:
+In one terminal, run the Edge Node with the following command:

 .. code-block:: bash